SaltedPerson/CLML/README.md

 # CLML
-This code for the paper "Learning common and Label Specific features for Multi label learning with correlation Information"
+This code  is the implement the paper "Learning common and Label Specific features for Multi label learning with correlation Information"